Nutrition Implications of Cancer Therapies

 Many patients experience mouth and throat sores 2 to 4 weeks after transplantation.
 Mucositis is the general term that refers to the erythema, swelling, and ulceration of the intraoral soft-tissue structures and the oral and esophageal mucosa in response to the cytotoxic effect of radiation therapy and high-dose chemotherapy.
 Mouth and throat sores can make eating and swallowing difficult.
 TBI may also cause dryness of the mouth, temporarily alter the taste of food, and/or cause thick saliva to form in the mouth and throat.
 Nausea and vomiting are common problems experienced by transplant patients.
 Nausea and vomiting may be caused by TBI, chemotherapy, and some medications.
 TBI, chemotherapy, infection, depression, and fatigue can cause a decrease in appetite and weight loss.
 Lack of appetite may continue to be a problem long after discharge from the hospital.
 Patients may also experience gastrointestinal problems such as diarrhea and constipation that could be caused by TBI, chemotherapy, gastrointestinal graft-versus-host disease, infection, and some medications.[26,27]

-- American Cancer Society: Understanding Cancer Surgery: A Guide for Patients and Families.
-Atlanta, Ga: American Cancer Society, 2013.
+- American Cancer Society: A Guide to Cancer Surgery.
+Atlanta, Ga: American Cancer Society, 2014.
 Available online.
-Last accessed September 3, 2014.
+Last accessed March 26, 2015.

 - McGuire M: Nutritional care of surgical oncology patients.
 Semin Oncol Nurs 16 (2): 128-34, 2000.
 [PUBMED Abstract]